NEONScience/NEON-Data-Skills/_posts/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 category: remote-sensing
 tags: [hyperspectral-remote-sensing,R,HDF5]
 mainTag: hyperspectral-remote-sensing
-description: "Open up and explore hyperspectral imagery in HDF format R."
+description: "Open up and explore hyperspectral imagery in HDF format R. Combine multiple bands to create a raster stack.
+Use these steps to create various band combinations such as RGB, Color-Infrared and False color images."
 code1:
 image:
   feature: hierarchy_folder_purple.png